giopiro99/giopiro99/README.md

 🎓 Student at [42 Firenze](https://42firenze.it/)
 🎯 Mastery tracks: Artificial Intelligence & Cybersecurity (upcoming)
-💡 Passionate about algorithms, C, bash scripting, and AI projects applied to finance
+💡 Passionate about algorithms, C, bash scripting, and AI

 ---